-At the 1975 district assembly conducted in the just-dedicated Moncalieri church building in suburban Turin, district leadership was faced with a confession of adultery by Rev. Ricchiardino, one of the men ordained in 1971 and who was then pastor of the Moncalieri congregation.
+At the 1975 district assembly conducted in the just-dedicated Moncalieri church building in suburban Turin, district leadership was faced with a confession of adultery by Pastor Alberto Ricchiardino, one of the men ordained in 1971 and who was then leader of the Moncalieri congregation.
 The denomination had to ask that Ricchiardino surrender his credentials as an ordained elder.
 After a sad meeting of the Italian Board of Ministerial Credentials with General Superintendent Edward Lawlor, Del Rosso wrote Roy Fuller, "Forward, dear brother.
 Forward, young missionaries . . .
 The Nazarene work will go forward and prosper.
 Every church will be revived.
 Other churches will join.
 Young people will consecrate their lives and will go to the Bible school to prepare themselves for the holiness work in Italy!
 Hallelujah!
 God is with us!"

 To be sure, Alfredo Del Rosso wasn't without his faults -- but he poured his life into proclaiming full salvation from all sin.
 As he grew old, he did not become bitter.
 He did not become disgusted with the way the younger generation ran things in the church nor did he ever express fear for its continued existence.